Kick Buttowski: Suburban Daredevil: Critical reception

-The series has received mixed reviews from critics. but has received a more positive reception from audiences and has gathered a cult following over time for its characters, writing, humor, and action.
-Emily Ashby of Common Sense Media gave the show 1 out of 5 stars; saying; "that this pointless cartoon totally misses the mark for kids."
-Arguing that "Kick lives in a fantasy world where responsibility and respect for authority take a backseat to danger and adventure, and his risky actions never result in any physical harm or discipline, as they would in real life.
+The series received mixed reviews from critics, but has received a more positive reception from audiences and has gathered a cult following over time for its characters, writing, humor, and action.
+Emily Ashby of Common Sense Media gave the show 1 out of 5 stars, saying that "this pointless cartoon totally misses the mark for kids", arguing that "Kick lives in a fantasy world where responsibility and respect for authority take a backseat to danger and adventure, and his risky actions never result in any physical harm or discipline, as they would in real life.
 His older brother bullies him with name-calling and teasing, and Kick treats his best friend with similar disrespect."
-And saying that the show have "Potty humor abounds and while there's no traditionally iffy language, Kick uses some obvious pseudo-curse words on a regular basis ("oh, biscuits," for instance)."

-A website of Toonopolis gave 2 out of 5 Giant Cartoon Mallets, writing; "My initial feel for this show was not a positive one.
+A website of Toonopolis gave 2 out of 5 Giant Cartoon Mallets, writing: "My initial feel for this show was not a positive one.
 The show itself is a little annoying to watch, especially in the world of prominent flash animation on the Internet.
 Creator Sandro Corsaro is known for his preference for Flash and the show definitely feels like it was drawn in Flash.
 It might be unique in a way for usage in a mainstream show, but it feels a little amateurish to me."
-He also argued that Kick and Gunther "aren't really funny as a pair.
+He argued that Kick and Gunther "aren't really funny as a pair.
 And the rest of the characters don't bring a lot to the table."
-And at the end he said "It definitely has an air of 'figuring it out as we go'... another staple of Western animation.
+He also said "It definitely has an air of 'figuring it out as we go'... another staple of Western animation.
 It isn't necessarily a bad thing, but it definitely explains why so many of the characters have no real depth.
 Because it isn't completely unwatchable... just mostly."